product-os/flowzone/README.md

 ## Custom

+_Note: Custom Flowzone actions are not a guaranteed stable interface and should be merged to Flowzone core when possible._

 If any [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) are found at the following paths they will be executed automatically at the described stages of the workflow.